 Human action is contributing to climate change, and therefore we have a collective responsibility to address the challenges it creates.
 Furthermore, we see climate change as a material investment risk.
 We believe that businesses should seek to understand, and be transparent, about how their activities may be contributing to climate change.
 Governments have a role to play by devising and implementing appropriate policy to incentivise action and provide certainty to all stakeholders.
 We are committed to engaging with companies to advocate for better reporting and practical action on this issue.

 We acknowledge that fossil fuels, by their very nature, are highly carbon intensive.
 However, the International Renewable Energy Agency estimates that less than 40% of electricity will be created from renewable sources by 2050.
 We support a globally agreed and implemented transition toward a lower emissions future, which includes the reduction of fossil fuel use for electricity generation and transportation.
-We will exclude companies exploring for or extracting fossil fuels, or those that burn coal for power generation, with a 5% revenue threshold.
+We will exclude companies exploring for or extracting fossil fuels, or those that burn coal for power generation.

-While we acknowledge the potential of nuclear power generation to support a lower carbon future, and the beneficial applications of nuclear medicine, we also note the many safety concerns related to nuclear power, which include the specialised disposal and storage of spent fuel, and the environmental impacts that may arise from a damaged or failed reactor.
-For this reason, we will exclude companies that earn more than 5% of revenue from the extraction of uranium or nuclear power generation.
+While we acknowledge the potential of nuclear power generation to support a lower carbon future, and the medical applications of nuclear medicine, we also note the many safety concerns related to nuclear power, which include the specialised disposal and storage of spent fuel, and the environmental impacts that may arise from a damaged or failed reactor.
+For this reason, we will exclude companies that derive any any revenue from the extraction of uranium or nuclear power generation.

 Consenting adults in most countries are freely entitled to participate in gambling activities.
 However, when consumed in an unhealthy manner, gambling can cause significant hardship to individuals, families and communities.
-We will exclude companies that earn more than 5% of their revenue from gambling.
+We will exclude companies that derive any revenue from gambling.

 The consumption of alcohol, while legal for adults in almost all countries, has been linked with significant health and social issues.
-We will exclude companies that earn more than 5% of their revenue from alcohol production.
+We will exclude companies that derive any revenue from alcohol production.

 While legal for consenting adults, production and distribution of this material has been linked with multiple health, safety and social issues.
-We will exclude companies that earn more than 5% of their revenue from the production of adult material.
+We will exclude companies that derive any revenue from the production of adult material.

 We exclude any company involved in the production of tobacco products as we can find no rational reason to support this industry.